 Being a lover of pumpkin, I’m super happy to see that pumpkin muffins won’t be left out of March Muffin Madness!
 Today we have Mary of Gluten Free Spinner sharing her superb gluten-free Pumpkin Sunrise Muffins.
-I’m not just “blowing smoke” when I call them superb … I’ll tell you more in a moment.
+Or gluten-free Pumpkin Sunrise Bread.
+I’m not just “blowing smoke” when I call this recipe superb … I’ll tell you more in a moment.

-Enjoy learning more about Mary and her Pumpkin Sunrise Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here)
+Enjoy learning more about Mary and her gluten-free Pumpkin Sunrise Muffins (or gluten-free Pumpkin Sunrise Bread, if you prefer) and see the whole line-up of bloggers, blogs, and muffin recipes here.